JS0Nai/Tuner/RefNotes.md

     - PDF (.pdf)
     - Word documents (.docx)

-  The system doesn't make strong assumptions about the content being "blog-like" - it's designed to extract, clean, and segment any text-based content.
+  The system is designed to extract, clean, and segment any text-based content.

   How the code could be modified (hypothetically)